always, dragging your fingers into

 I’ll be running into your dreams.

-Sarah Trajcevska, S is for…
+written by Sarah Trajcevska, S is for…

 you’ll curl me around your fingers too

 easily.
 I was wild-eyed but I guess I